Restif1975/bel-compiler/README.md

 Please note:

-- Bel reader abbreviations are not available
+- Bel readtime abbreviations are currently not available
-- Some Bel features are missing e.g. streams, templates.
+- Some Bel features are still missing e.g. streams, templates
-- The Bel syntax for dyn was changed to dynamic-let and dynamic (see test.bel).
+- The Bel syntax for dyn was changed to dynamic-let and dynamic (see test.bel)

 ## Files description
 <pre>